-1. Ensure the garment you wish to apply patches to can be ironed at medium to maxium iron temperature.
+- Ensure the garment you wish to apply patches to can be ironed at a hot iron temperature.

 Below: Patch secured with Blanket Stitch.

-9. Vintage-Patch fabrics are prewashed for colourfastness, but we do recommend that if strongly coloured patches are applied to light coloured garments, you add a ‘colour catcher’ cloth to the first couple of washes.
+- Vintage-Patch fabrics are prewashed for colourfastness, but we do recommend that if strongly coloured patches are applied to light coloured garments, you add a ‘colour catcher’ cloth to the first couple of washes.
 Our fabrics are suitable for machine or hand washing at 40 degrees. *Tumble drying is not recommended for unstitched patches.